This content was reviewed by veterinarian Dr. Katherine Baldwin, DVM.

 - Shetland Sheepdogs

-If you’re concerned that your dog may have vWD, doing a DNA test on your dog can shed light on whether she has this blood-clotting disease or is a carrier of the genetic mutation.
+If you’re concerned that your dog may have vWD, genetic testing (or DNA testing) can identify whether a dog is clear, a carrier of the genetic mutation, or is affected.
 You can ask your veterinarian’s office whether they do this type of genetic testing.
-Or you can test at home.
+Some laboratories offer at-home DNA test kits that are quick and easy to perform on saliva or hair samples.
 We recommend several at-home DNA test kits that can identify all three types of vWD: EasyDNA, Embark, and Wisdom Panel.
 See our reviews of the best dog DNA tests to see how these companies compare and what else you can learn about your dog through a DNA test.

 Many dogs with Type 1 vWD never show signs or have very mild bleeding tendencies.
+Prolonged bleeding after trauma or surgery may be the first time an abnormality is noticed.
 More severe signs and symptoms of von Willebrand’s disease in dogs include: